freifunk-berlin/bbb-configs/README.md

 ## Getting Started

 Using bbb-configs is quite simple.
-The TL;DR version for anyone just wanting to generate images without reading the [FAQ](FAQ.md) or [Developers Guide](DEVELOPER.md) is:
+In the sections below you can find simple introductions to what you can do with bbb-configs.
+But before you can get started you might need to install some dependecies so everything will work properly.

 ### 1. Install OpenWRT build dependencies